GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee-instance.md

 ## Start Intelligent Inspection

-### Register detection items in Guance Cloud
+### Register detection items in Guance

-In DataFlux Func, after the check is configured, you can click run to test by directly selecting `run()` method in the page, and after clicking Publish, you can view and configure it in the Guance Cloud "Monitoring/Intelligent Patrol"
+In DataFlux Func, after the check is configured, you can click run to test by directly selecting `run()` method in the page, and after clicking Publish, you can view and configure it in the Guance "Monitoring/Intelligent Patrol"

 ![image](../img/cloudfee_instacne01.png)

-### Configure Cloud Account Billing Inspection Intelligent Integration  in Guance Cloud
+### Configure Cloud Account Billing Inspection Intelligent Integration  in Guance

 ![image](../img/cloudfee_instacne02.png)